 Displacement may affect which schools your student is interested in attending.

-For instance, the University of Pittsburgh has publicly stated that they don’t agree with the practice and don’t use it at their institution.
+The University of Pittsburgh, for example, has publicly stated that they don’t agree with the practice and don’t use it at their institution.

 If it’s a possibility for you, you could focus on public schools in Maryland, where scholarship displacement is banned.